 The Regulation applies between all Member States of the European Union with the exception of Denmark.

-For additional information, please go to our page on the European Payment Order.
+For additional information, please go to our page on Small claims.

 You can complete these forms online by clicking one of the links below.
 If you have already started a form and saved a draft, you can upload it using the "Load draft" button.

 As of 1 January 2021, the United Kingdom is no longer an EU Member State.
 However, in the field of civil justice, pending procedures and proceedings initiated before the end of the transition period will continue under EU law.
 Until the end of 2022, the United Kingdom can continue to be selected in online (dynamic) forms for the purpose of these proceedings and procedures.
 An exception to this rule are the Public documents forms, in which the UK should not be selected.